Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Transition

 \subsubsection{Numerics}

 Here we briefly outline how to compute the quantity $\lAngle |T_{\hat{\gamma}}|^{2} \rAngle$ given in \eqnref{eq:Order_Parameter}.
-We consider the simple weak measurement model with parameters
+We consider a one-parameter family of weak measurement channels specified by

-where $\mathcal{N}$ is a normalization constant.
+where $T$ plays the role of an effective “temperature” and $\mathcal{N}$ is a normalization constant.
 In the notation of Eq.~\eqref{eq:Hamiltonian}, this corresponds to choosing a single nonzero coupling $\beta_{1} = \frac{1}{T}$ with all other $\beta_{m\neq 1} = 0$.
-The parameter $T$ plays the role of an effective “temperature’’ controlling the strength of the weak measurement.
+The parameter $T$ controls the strength of the measurement.
 For small $T$, $p_{k} $ is sharply peaked around $k = 0$ approaching the projective measurement limit.
 In this regime, measurements profoundly disrupt the state and the global charge sharpens rapidly.
 On the other hand, for large $T$, $p_{k}\approx \frac{1}{N}$ corresponding to the no measurement limit.

-To proceed, note that the quantity $P(\textbf{s},Q) = \mathcal{Z}[\textbf{s},Q]/(\sum_{Q' = 0}^{N-1}\mathcal{Z}[\textbf{s},Q'])$ is just a winding number probability in the presence of quenched disorder $\textbf{s}$.
-These probabilities can be computed efficiently using the worm algorithm~\cite{Worm_Algorithm1,Worm_Algorithm2}.
-The algorithm samples configurations in the high-temperature (current-loop) expansion of the classical statistical model, in the form given in ~\eqnref{eq:partition_function_current_loop}.
+To proceed, note that the quantity $P(\textbf{s},Q) = \mathcal{Z}[\textbf{s},Q]/(\sum_{Q' = 0}^{N-1}\mathcal{Z}[\textbf{s},Q'])$ represents the probability of occupying homology sector $Q$ in the presence of quenched disorder $\textbf{s}$.
+These probabilities can be efficiently computed using the worm algorithm~\cite{Worm_Algorithm1,Worm_Algorithm2}, which samples configurations in the high-temperature (current-loop) expansion of the statistical model, as in~\eqnref{eq:partition_function_current_loop}.